Updated: May 6

 The Roman Empire, photo source: www.pinterest.com

-Please, take some time to read who were the emperors born in the territory of Serbia, and how they’ve been recognized in their lifetime.
+Please, take some time to read about the emperors born in the territory of the now Serbia, and what recognitions they were awarded with in their lifetime.

-1. Trajan Decius (Trajan Decius, 249-251), was a very capable warrior and military leader.
-He was born in the village Budalija (today Martinci near Sremska Mitrovica); remembered as the first Roman emperor who was killed in the battle against the Goths.
-Also, he was a well-known persecutor of Christians.
+1. Trajan Decius (Trajan Decius, 249-251), was a highly capable warrior and military leader.
+He was born in the village Budalija (today Martinci near Sremska Mitrovica); remembered as the first Roman emperor killed in the battle against the Goths.
+Also, he was a famous and infamous persecutor of Christians.

 Trajan Decius, photo source: http://www.newsweek.rs/

-2. Hostilian (Gaius Valens Hostilianus Quintus Augustus, died 251), lived in a castle in Viminacium (Roman city and military camp).
-He ruled shortly (a couple of months).
+2. Hostilian (Gaius Valens Hostilianus Quintus Augustus, died 251), lived in a castle in Viminacium (a Roman city and a military camp).
+He ruled for a short period of time (merely for a couple of months).
 At the age of 40, he died of plague.

-3. Claudius Gothicus (Claudius II Gothicus, 268-270), ruled for only two years before he and his predecessor died by plague.
-He’s famous for the execution of the Christian monk of Saint Valentine who’s in Catholicism celebrated as Valentine's Day.
+3. Claudius Gothicus (Claudius II Gothicus, 268-270), ruled for only two years before he and his predecessor died of plague.
+He is famous for the execution of the Christian monk of Saint Valentine which is among Roman Catholics normally referred to as Valentine's Day.

 4. Aurelian (Aurelian, 270-275), was born and lived on a small farm, near Sirmium.
-Sudden death prevented him to conquer Mesopotamia in Asia.
+His sudden and untimely death prevented him from conquering Mesopotamia in Asia.

-5. Prob (Probus, 276-282), the inheritor of Aurelius also lived near today’s town of Sremska Mitrovica.
-He’s considered to be the creator of viticulture in Serbia; in the Fruska Gora he planted his first vineyards.
-He died in Asia, where was killed by his own army.
+5. Prob (Probus, 276-282), the successor of Aurelius also lived near today’s town of Sremska Mitrovica.
+He is considered to be the creator of viticulture in Serbia; in Fruska Gora he planted his first vineyards.
+He died in Asia, where he was killed by his own army.

-6. Maximilian Herculius (Maximianus Herculius, 285-305), ruled for 20 years.
-In the place of Graz in Austria, is still his unexplored Imperial Palace.
-He was known as a cruel and heartless dictator with big army and followers.
+6. Maximilian Herculius (Maximianus Herculius, 285-305) ruled for 20 years.
+In the town of Graz, Austria, there lies his unexplored Imperial Palace.
+He was known as a cruel and heartless dictator with a huge army and disciples.

-7. Constantius Chlorine (Constantius Chlorus, 293-306), was an emperor of the Western Roman Empire, father of Constantine the Great, and also the founder of the dynasty that ruled the empire until 363 years AD.
-He was born in Dardania, and it’s believed that the Dardanians built Troy, considering their best legal, economic and negotiation skills.
+7. Constantius Chlorine (Constantius Chlorus, 293-306), was an emperor of the Western Roman Empire, father of Constantine the Great, and also the founder of the dynasty which ruled the empire until 363 years AD.
+He was born in Dardania, which is believed to have built the Troy, given their superb legal, economic and negotiation skills.

-8. Gallery (Galerius, 293-311), during his life, he was able to make a unique state in which the government was respected.
-He was born on the territory of Romania; behind him stayed Felix Romuliana, ancient palace near city of Zajecar.
+8. Gallery (Galerius, 293-311), during his lifetime, he was capable of creating a unique state in which the government was upheld and respected.
+He was born on the territory of Romania; leaving Felix Romuliana behind in the background, the ancient palace near city of Zajecar.

 9. Maximin Daja (Maximinus Daia, 305-313), was born in eastern Serbia (near Negotin), in the province of Upper Moesia.
 Adopted Edict of Toleration didn’t prevent the prosecution of the Christians.
 He built up the four palaces, located on three different continents.